ibm-cloud-docs/devsecops/devsecops-tekton-ci-compliance.md

 ### Secrets
 {: #cd-devsecops-secrets-ci}

 Several tools in this toolchain require secrets to access privileged resources.
-An IBM Cloud API key is an example of such a secret.
+An {{site.data.keyword.cloud_notm}} API key is an example of such a secret.
 All secrets should be stored securely in a secrets vault and then referenced as required by the toolchain.
 The **Secrets** step allows you to specify which secret vault integrations will be added to your toolchain.
 Use the provided toggles to add or remove the vault integrations that you require.
 These can be configured in subsequent steps however you should familiarize yourself with the concepts in the [Protecting your sensitive data in Continuous Delivery](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials) documentation as this provides important information about preconfiguring your vault providers and integrations appropriately.

 | ![Choose secrets providers](images/devsecops_setup_secrets.png) |
 | :--: |